springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/4-argocd/step2.md

 ## Disable the Kustomize load restrictor

-Kustomize v3 allows us to disable the [security check introduced in Kustomize v2](https://kubernetes-sigs.github.io/kustomize/faq/#security-file-foo-is-not-in-or-below-bar) that prevents kustomizations from reading files outside their own directory root.
+By default, kustomize restricts kustomizations from reading files outside of their own directory root (more info [here](https://kubernetes-sigs.github.io/kustomize/faq/#security-file-foo-is-not-in-or-below-bar)).
-This was meant to help protect the person inclined to download kustomization directories from the web and use them without inspection to control their production cluster.
+This security check is meant to encourage people to inspect kustomization directories they may download from the internet before incorporating them into their deployments.
-In our case we can safely disable this feature and preserve our folder structure.
+In our case, we can safely disable this feature and preserve our folder structure.
+To ensure this configuration is applied when we reinstall Argo CD, save it as a declarative manifest:

 ```
 yq m <(kubectl get cm argocd-cm -o yaml -n argocd) <(cat << EOF